Welcome to another Tooled Up column where we aim to bring you reviews of cool gadgets and fun products from all over our crafty world.

 The attention to deal in this kit is top notch.
 From the beautiful envelope it is packaged in, to the tea bag gift with a note attached, to the neatly packed contents, to the beautiful way it was wrapped on arrival.

 I spent a lovely relaxing afternoon putting this kit together.
 The instructions guide you through the process really well and it worked perfectly.
 Here is my finished kit.

-This kit retails at £15 including postage on Etsy and if you don’t fancy stitching it yourself you can buy a fully made up version of the kit for £16 including postage here.
+The Spool of Thread Free Motion Embroidery kit retails at £15 including postage on Etsy and if you don’t fancy stitching it yourself you can buy a fully made up version of the kit for £16 including postage.
 Sam also sells kits to sew up free motion portraits of David Bowie and Adam Ant to name but a few, as well as cards, pouches and lots of other items.
-You can find her Etsy shop here and read more about her and her “Adventures in Free Motion Embroidery” on her website here and in Instagram here.
+You can find her Etsy shop here and read more about her and her “Adventures in Free Motion Embroidery” on her website and enjoy her Instagram here.